schlossm/MSProgressView/README.md

 ##Instructions

-1. To use MSProgressView, simply download `MSProgressView.swift` and drag it into Xcode.
+1. To use MSProgressView, download `MSProgressView.swift` and drag it into Xcode.
 2. That's it.
 If you are writing your project in Objective-C, you will have to import `XXX-Swift.h` into your `.m` file, where `XXX` is your project's name.

 ###Swift Setup